chungos/lzbot-5000/README.md

 - Create an issue in the GitHub repository
 - Review existing examples in the `examples/` directory
 - Check the generated documentation for implementation guidance
+- Examine log files in `./logs/` for detailed troubleshooting information

 ## TODO